OBTAINING A VISA TO STUDY AT THE FLETCHER SCHOOL

 Most students enrolling at Fletcher will seek a standard student visa (F-1).
 A smaller number of students who are receiving external sponsorships (Fulbright, Asia Foundation, etc) will seek a different student visa (J-1).
 If you will be entering the United States under a different visa category (e.g. A or G), please indicate so on the Certification of Funds form.
 DO NOT enter the country as a tourist (B-2 visa or ESTA/Visa Waiver) as you are not permitted to attend school with this visa.

-The first critical step is to complete the "Certification of Funds" form and return it no later than May 1 together with a photocopy of your passport showing your photograph, biographical information, and passport expiration date to our international student advisor, Reiko Morris.
-We encourage you to submit this information as soon as possible to ensure timely receipt of your visa.
+The first critical step is to complete the "Certification of Funds" form and return it no later than May 25 together with a photocopy of your passport showing your photograph, biographical information, and passport expiration date to our international student advisor, Reiko Ohmura.
+We encourage you to submit this information as soon as possible after it is available to ensure timely receipt of your visa.
 Delays in submitting this paperwork are the main cause of students not receiving their visas on time.

 For students seeking a J-1 visa, you first step is to receive a DS-2019 form from your sponsor.
 Please check with your individual sponsor for their requirements to produce this form.
 If Fletcher needs to issue your DS-2019, you must complete the Certification of Funds form as outlined in the paragraph above.